VENDOR RULES AND POLICIES

 Our market is located on Summit Parkway between Cedar and Adams Alley in the Kendall Yards retail district.
 Ample vendor and customer parking is available on adjacent surface lots.

-Wednesdays, 4:00 pm to 8:00 pm, from May 17 to October 4, 2017.
-The market will be open until 9pm on a number of Special Event Nights.
-(Severe weather conditions may necessitate the closure of the Market due to safety concerns.
+Wednesdays, 5:00 pm to 9:00 pm, from May 16 to September 26th 2018.
+Severe weather conditions may necessitate the closure of the Market due to safety concerns.
 This closure will be at the Director’s discretion.
 Dates and hours may be subject to change.
-The Director may close the market at 7pm in early and late season, depending on available light.)
+You may be required to provide battery powered lighting for your booth when it is dark earlier at the beginning and end of the season.

 I. WHO CAN SELL WHAT